Black River Transect

-Over the years Dennis has led or been a key contributor to such innovative groups as Moraine, LAND, Iron Kim Style, Stackpole, Savant, Earthstar, Identity Crisis, and Ting Bu Dong.
-He has performed and/or recorded with many prominent creative musicians, including acclaimed French composer Hector Zazou, Dutch jazz legend Han Bennink, trombone virtuoso Stuart Dempster, godfather of Chinese rock Cui Jian, and Korean master musician Young Sub Lee, as well as members of King Crimson, Hawkwind, R.E.M., Pearl Jam, Soundgarden, Santana, Ministry, and the Sun Ra Arkestra.
-He has performed on three continents at venues such as NEARfest, WOMAD, Beijing International Jazz Festival, Sichuan-China International TV Festival, MuzEnergo Tour of Russia, Baja Prog (Mexico), Bumbershoot, Columbia Gorge Amphitheater, Northwest Folklife Festival, Orion Sound Studios, New Jersey Prog House, Earshot Jazz Festival, Chrome Hearts (Los Angeles), and Seattle Art Museum.
+Over the years Dennis has led or been a key contributor to such innovative groups as Moraine, LAND, Iron Kim Style, Stackpole, Savant, Earthstar, and Identity Crisis.
+He has performed and/or recorded with many prominent international creative musicians including acclaimed French composer Hector Zazou, Dutch jazz legend Han Bennink, trombone avatar Stuart Dempster, godfather of Chinese rock Cui Jian, and Hawkwind founder Nik Turner, as well as members of King Crimson, R.E.M., Pearl Jam, Soundgarden, Santana, Ministry, and the Sun Ra Arkestra.
+Based in Seattle, he has performed in New York City, Beijing, Moscow, Mexico City, Tuva, England, Munich, Hong Kong, Taipei, Siberia, Los Angeles, Macau, Chengdu, and Philadelphia, at events including the MuzEnergo Tour of Russia, NEARfest, WOMAD, Beijing International Jazz Festival, Baja Prog, Ustuu Huree Festival, Voice of Nomads Festival, Sonic Rock Solstice, FestivAlterNativo, Bumbershoot, Columbia Gorge Amphitheater, Earshot Jazz Festival, Seattle Art Museum, and Seattle Asian Art Museum.

-Dennis has collaborated with many of the most important figures in contemporary Chinese music and was one of the first Western musicians to record an album for the state-owned China Record Company.
-His activities have spanned film, theater, radio, and modern dance, and he has appeared on roughly 40 recordings to date.
-He is also an accomplished author whose book Live at the Forbidden City: Musical Encounters in China and Taiwan will be reissued in an updated edition by Blue Ear Books in spring 2015.
+He has collaborated with many of the most important figures in contemporary Chinese music and was one of the first Western musicians to record an album for the state-owned China Record Company.
+His activities have spanned film, theater, radio, and modern dance, and he has appeared on more than 40 recordings to date on labels including MoonJune, Sky, RVNG Intl., Light in the Attic, First World, Extreme, CZ, and Materiali Sonori.
+He is also an accomplished author whose book Live at the Forbidden City: Musical Encounters in China and Taiwan was reissued in an updated edition by Blue Ear Books in 2015.
 He is a co-organizer of the annual Seaprog festival and the periodic Zero-G concert series, and for more than a decade co-organized the long-running Seattle Improvised Music Festival.

-His current and projects include instrumental avant-rock band Moraine, Jon Davis's Zhongyu, processed thumb piano trio Tempered Steel, Flame Tree, the Heaney-Henneman-Rea Guitar Threesome, Don Berman's Empty Boat, and Daniel Barry's Celestial Rhythm Orchestra.
+His current projects include internationally renowned avant-rock band Moraine, Jon Davis's Zhongyu, processed thumb piano trio Tempered Steel, Flame Tree (with Hawkwind founder Nik Turner), Subduction Zone (with Wally Shoup and Tom Zgonc), the Heaney-Henneman-Rea Guitar Threesome, Don Berman's Empty Boat, Jack Gold-Molina's Spectral Waves, the Jim Cutler Jazz Orchestra, and Daniel Barry's Celestial Rhythm Orchestra.

 Dennis Rea with dancers, Chongqing Arena 1990

 He has been awarded grants for his musical activities by the U.S. State Department (Fulbright-Hays program), Arts International Fund for U.S. Artists Abroad, Seattle Arts Commission, King County Arts Commission, Malcolm S. Morse Foundation, and Jack Straw Foundation, and has received funding and/or encouragement from the Washington State China Relations Council, European Foundation for Chinese Music Research, and New York's China Institute to conduct research for Live at the Forbidden City, a book-length account of his groundbreaking experiences playing music in Asia.
-He has been profiled in Guitar Player magazine and interviewed by National Public Radio, other nationally syndicated radio programs, and numerous print and online publications, and has acted as a panelist or consultant for the Experience Music Project, Seattle Art Museum, Seattle Asian Art Museum, and the Seattle Center ArtsEdge Festival.
-He has presented dozens of the world's finest experimental and improvising musicians to Northwest audiences as a former co-director of the 30-year-old Seattle Improvised Music Festival and of Seattle's Other Sounds and Zero-G concert series.
+He has been profiled in Guitar Player and numerous print and online publications; interviewed by National Public Radio and other nationally syndicated radio programs; and acted as a panelist or consultant for the Experience Music Project, Seattle Art Museum, Seattle Asian Art Museum, Jack Straw Productions, and the Seattle Center ArtsEdge Festival.
+He has presented dozens of the world's finest progressive, experimental, and improvising musicians to Northwest audiences as a former co-director of the now 31-year-old Seattle Improvised Music Festival and of Seattle's Other Sounds concert series, and current co-director of the Seaprog festival and Zero-G concert series.
 From 1997-2001 he was co-editor of the Tentacle journal of Northwest creative music.

-Dennis Rea is exclusively managed by MoonJune Records & Management
+Dennis Rea is managed by MoonJune Records & Management

 More on Dennis Rea